greenelab/simulate-expression-compendia/README.md

 # Experiments

+[Experiment_0](https://github.com/ajlee21/Batch_effects_simulation/tree/master/scripts/experiment_0)  is setting up the pipeline that follows the approach described above.
+This experiment also examined different 2-layer VAE architectures and asked:

+Does our simulated data represent realistic gene expression data?
+By visual inspection between our original input data (Pa compendium) vs simulated data, the overall structure is maintained as seen in our [simulate_data.ipynb](https://github.com/ajlee21/Batch_effects_simulation/blob/master/scripts/experiment_0/2_simulate_data.ipynb)

-[Experiment_0](https://github.com/ajlee21/Batch_effects_simulation/tree/master/scripts/experiment_1_same_objective_diff_batches)  is an experiment to validate our approach.
+[Experiment_1](https://github.com/ajlee21/Batch_effects_simulation/tree/master/scripts/experiment_1)is an experiment to validate SVCCA.
 Specifically we are checking:

-1. Does our simulated data represent realistic gene expression data?
-By visual inspection between our original input data (Pa compendium) vs simulated data, the overall structure is maintained as seen in our [simulate_data.ipynb](https://github.com/ajlee21/Batch_effects_simulation/blob/master/scripts/experiment_0_generate_simulated_data/2_simulate_data.ipynb)
-2. Is our similarity metric, [SVCCA](https://arxiv.org/pdf/1706.05806.pdf), working as we expect?
-Does input dimensions affect the similarity calculation?
-EXPLAIN MORE.
+1. Is our similarity metric, [SVCCA](https://arxiv.org/pdf/1706.05806.pdf), working as we expect?
-3. Is our defintion of batch effect accurate?
-We want to make sure that our definition of batch effect reflects technical variations.
-ADD CITATIONS AND EXPLAIN MORE.
+2. Does input dimensions affect the similarity calculation?